Trade critic Trump visits Boeing Co's backyard

 "Trump's policies in this area are really dumb generally, but are particularly dumb for a major exporting company," said Fratto, who worked on behalf of a coalition of large companies, including Boeing, that were pushing for renewal of the Export-Import Bank.

-Visiting Washington state is also unlikely to get Trump much closer to victory on Nov.
-8. Clinton leads by large margins in the state, according to opinion polls.

-But voters there remain divided.
+Some voters in Washington state remain divided.
+Kirk Hoeppner, 53, a business analyst at Boeing who lives in Granite Falls, Washington, said he will vote for Trump and he agrees with his business views.
+But he was not sure closer ties to other countries would hurt jobs there.

+“Even if we ally with other countries, we’re still going to sell more airplanes,” Hoeppner said.

 Corey McNally, 40, of Whidbey Island, Washington, has not decided whom he will vote for.

 "The union members love Hillary just because they're supposed to because she's a liberal," said McNally.
 And Trump, whom he called "just kind of a big show," may be too late to change anything.